Network Topology: Node Graph & Geomap#

 Thresholdsβ value ranges with associated colors to visually indicate statusMappingβ rename displayed valuesUnitsβ measurement unit conversionOverridesβ custom settings for specific metricsDataLinksβ links to external dashboards or graphs

-coordinatesof the device or node.
-Non-geo (abstract) node graph layout is autogenerated.parent idor a full path with intermediate node IDs or coordinatesedge idis optional.
-Used to support parallel connectionsstatusmetrictransmitandreceivemetrics for link load
+node idandcoordinatesfor Geo view (not required for NodeGraph auto-layout)parent idor a full path with intermediate node IDs or raw coordinatesedge id(optional, used to support parallel links)node statusmetrictransmitandreceivemetrics for link load

 Use Grafanaβs built-in transformations to prepare and merge data from: